Ayushsaxen/Ayushsaxen/README.md

 - 🌱 Exploring advanced **JavaScript Frameworks** and **Shopify Liquid**.
 - 💬 Ask me about **MERN Stack, Shopify Theme Development**, and **RESTful APIs**.
 - 📫 How to reach me: **ayushsaxena707@gmail.com**
-- ⚡ In my free time, I **explore new Technologies, improve Shopify customization skills, and listen to music**.
+- ⚡ In my free time, I explore new Technologies, love to travel and write poetry.

 <p align="left">
- In English People say there's no one like you, or no one exists like you, but I say if the full world is a flower, then you are my sunflower forever for me, till the end of my life.
+ In English People say there's no one like you, but I say if the full world is a flower, then you are my sunflower forever for me, till the end of my life.
 </p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">